andycranston/ghpush/README.md

 including having the credentials cached or stored using various encryption methods.

-The `ghpush` expect script is just a differenr approach.
+The `ghpush` expect script is just a different approach.

 One advantage of the `ghpush` expect script `is that the github password is only stored in the GHPASS environment variable for the duration of